Beta Technologies IPO Raises $1 Billion

 Key Takeaways:

-• Electric aircraft maker Beta Technologies successfully raised over $1 billion in its U.S. IPO, pricing shares above the expected range to achieve a $7.4 billion valuation.
+• Electric aircraft maker Beta Technologies successfully raised over $1 billion in its U.S. IPO, pricing shares above expectations and achieving a valuation of about $7.4 billion.

 See a mistake?
 Contact us.